-Overall poverty levels (almost 50 million) higher than they were several decades ago and child poverty rates (roughly 1 in 5) that would spark outrage in our peer countries (maybe six times the rate in some Scandinavian countries).

-Income and wealth inequality not seen since just before the Great Depression with the share of all income enjoyed by the top 1% back up to 24% in 2007, or right before the most recent economic collapse.
-[While inequality in most advanced counties is up, the U.S. still ranks fourth out of 33 countries in terms of the concentration of income at the top.]

-Social mobility rates in the U.S. that have declined to the point where we have fallen behind our so-called 'socialistic' peers in that regard.
-By some measures of social mobility, the probability of moving up the income distribution, we rank dead last compared to our European peers.

-Health care outcomes which are middling at best.
-We enjoy a position next to Romania in some rankings despite spending far more than anyone else on health care.
-And, of course, we should be proud that we have the 47th highest infant mortality rate in the world.

-Educational outcomes which indicate that our kids are falling further behind our primary economic competitors, particularly in math and science.

-And just about the highest teen birth rate in the world, yet another example of American exceptionalism.
+- Overall poverty levels (almost 50 million) higher than they were several decades ago and child poverty rates (roughly 1 in 5) that would spark outrage in our peer countries (maybe six times the rate in some Scandinavian countries); - Income and wealth inequality not seen since just before the Great Depression with the share of all income enjoyed by the top 1 percent back up to 24 percent in 2007, or right before the most recent economic collapse.
+While inequality in most advanced countries is up, the United States still ranks fourth out of 33 countries in terms of the concentration of income at the top; - Social mobility rates in the United States that have declined to the point where we have fallen behind our so-called "socialistic" peers in that regard.
+By some measures of social mobility, the probability of moving up the income distribution, we rank dead last compared to our European peers; - Health care outcomes that are middling at best.
+We stand next to Romania in some rankings despite spending far more than anyone else on health care.
+And we have the 47th highest infant mortality rate in the world; - Educational outcomes that indicate our kids are falling further behind our primary economic competitors, particularly in math and science; and - Just about the highest teen birth rate in the world.

-What I particularly find troubling is that our easy strategies for dealing with declining economic opportunities (stagnating incomes for most families along with growing inequality) appear exhausted.
+What I find particularly troubling is that our easy strategies for dealing with declining economic opportunities (stagnating incomes for most families along with growing inequality) appear exhausted.
 We have already delayed marriage, had fewer children, thrown our spouses and partners into the labor market, saved less and borrowed more (using housing equity as personal ATMs), and added more advanced educational credentials after our names.
-And our kids often delay their emancipation by establishing their own households...good luck in kicking them out of the nest.
+And our children often delay establishing their own households (good luck in kicking them out of the nest).
 And still, economic outcomes grow more unequal.

 And yet, so little outrage.
 When new policies are posed, not enough ask, "What does it do for the poor or for those falling further behind in an increasingly bitter Darwinian struggle for success?"
-So, let us ask again...have we lost the 'War on Poverty?'
-On a superficial level...yes!
+So, let us ask again: have we lost the War on Poverty?
+On a superficial level, yes!
 But let us think of the question in a different way.
 Think of the trends over the past several decades that would be expected to exacerbate poverty and increase the economic struggles for so many:

-Demographic Changes...particularly the rise in single-parent households raising children.
+Demographic changes-particularly the rise in single-parent households raising children.

-Globalization... where firms seek to lower labor costs by outsourcing higher-paying jobs overseas.
+Globalization-where firms seek to lower labor costs by outsourcing higher-paying jobs overseas.

-Technology-driven Changes/Automation & Computerization...where tasks formerly done by humans are now done by digital technology and robotics (can robot-driven trucks be far off?).
+Technology-driven changes, automation, and computerization-where tasks formerly done by humans are now done by digital technology and robotics (can robotdriven trucks be far off?).

-Immigration...opening up in the mid-1960s, we saw the proportion of the population being foreign born jump from 5% to 13%, many (though surely not all) low-skilled individuals.
+Immigration-opening up in the mid-1960s, we saw the proportion of the population being foreign born jump from 5 percent to 13 percent, many (though surely not all) of whom are low-skilled individuals.

-Deunionization...unionized workers in the private sector fell from about one-third of the workforce in the 1950s to about 7% in recent years.
+Deunionization-unionized workers in the private sector fell from about one-third of the workforce in the 1950s to about 7 percent in recent years.

-A Fractal Economy...even within specific sectors of the economy, compensations have grown wildly unequal even in the face of modest differences in talent and contribution.
+A fractal economy-even within specific sectors of the economy, compensation has grown wildly unequal even in the face of modest differences in talent and contribution.
 A typical CEO's remuneration went from 27 times the average worker's pay in 1973 to 262 times the average in 2008.

-Macro-policy Changes...aggregate Federal taxes and benefits reduced inequality by 23% in 1979 but only by 17% in 2007.
+Macro-policy changes-aggregate Federal taxes and benefits reduced inequality by 23 percent in 1979 but by only 17 percent in 2007.